Strong Japan machinery orders a shot in the arm to Abenomics

 "This is pretty positive news for the BOJ as it reduces one source of concern about the economy.
 The chance of an early easing has decreased," he said.

-Core machinery orders, a highly volatile data series regarded as an indicator of capital spending in the coming six to nine months, jumped 9.3 percent in November from the previous month, data showed on Thursday.
+Core machinery orders, a highly volatile data series regarded as an indicator of capital spending in the coming six to nine months, jumped 9.3 percent in November, data showed on Thursday.
 That was the fifth biggest rise on record and blew past a median market forecast for a 1.2 percent increase.

 The value of core orders, at 882.6 billion yen ($8.5 billion), was the biggest in more than five years, prompting the government to raise its assessment to say orders are "increasing as a trend."